The IBD-BOOST Survey

-King’s College London (KCL) and the Pragmatic Clinical trials Unit (PCTU) Queen Mary University of London are working in partnership with London North West University Healthcare NHS Trust (LNWUH).
+King’s College London (KCL) and the Pragmatic Clinical trials Unit (PCTU) at the Queen Mary University of London are working in partnership with London North West University Healthcare NHS Trust (LNWUH).
 LNWUH is the sponsor for this study based in the United Kingdom.

-- September 2018: Study received ethics approval
+- September 2018: The study received ethics approval

 - February 2019: Recruitment open

 - July 2022: Recruitment to close

 - November 2023: Final report to be published